rishavjha62/my-notes/inbox/2025-06-20_terraform-basics.md

    refresh state every time by `terraform plan --refresh=false`.
 4. **_Collaboration_**: It is recommended to store the terraform state file in a remote data store for collaboration and security purposes.

+- Considerations for state file:

+1. State file contains sensitive information, thus need to be stored in remote data storage rather than than on version control system.
+2. The state file shouldn't be updated manually.
+Changes however can be made using the `state` commands.

+### Remote State: